An Algorithm for Local Transverse Feedback Linearization

-As mentioned in Remark~\ref{rem:WhyIntegrals}, the proposed Algorithm~\ref{alg:tfl} differs slightly from the implied algorithm in the proof.
-First, the differential closures in Line~\ref{alg:tfl:closure} are straightforward to compute when the ideals are simply, finitely generated.
-Since Assumption~\ref{assume:regular} assures us that the differential closure is the terminal ideal of the derived flag for \(\langle \Ideal{I}^{(k)}, \D t\rangle.\) This is a purely algebraic process.

-It is important to recognize that Line~\ref{alg:tfl:closure} is \emph{not} asking to find exact generators for these differential ideals.
-Integration only happens at Line~\ref{alg:tfl:integrate}.
-This step only occurs at distinct transverse controllability indices, i.e., when \(\rho_{k-1}\) differs from \(\rho_{k}.\)

-Another difference is the lack of re-adaptation of all the maps \(F_0,\) \(\ldots,\) \(F_{n-n^*}\) throughout the algorithm.
-In fact, the vast majority of \(F_k\) maps need not be constructed!
+One difference from the proof is that integration only happens at iterations where \(\rho_{k-1}\) differs from \(\rho_k.\) These are indices corresponding to the \emph{distinct} transverse controllability indices.
+Another difference is the lack of re-adaptation of all the maps \(H_0,\) \(\ldots,\) \(H_{n-n^*}\) throughout the algorithm.
+In fact, the vast majority of the maps \(H_k\) are not constructed.
 This is \emph{not} an oversight.
-The adaptation process is embedded in Line~\ref{alg:tfl:adapt} where \(F_{k-1}\) is adapted to have the known output \(h\) and its Lie derivatives appear explicitly.
-This alongside the fact that the algorithm runs from larger to smaller indices ensure an appropriately adapted basis is constructed.
+The adaptation process is embedded in Line~\ref{alg:tfl:adapt} where \(H_{k-1}\) is adapted to have the known output \(h\) and its Lie derivatives appear explicitly.
+This alongside the fact that the algorithm runs from larger to smaller indices ensure an appropriately adapted basis is constructed. \endgroup